ahmedKhaled1995/Nano-DBMS/README.md

 ### Where does the the app store its files?

+Databases are stored as directories, while tables are stored as files.

 The app creates a directory in the user's home path, the directory is called 'My_Nano_mysql'.

-Inside that directory is a directory called databaseses, inside it, each database created by user has its own directory, inside that database directory are the files that represnt the tables.
+Inside that directory is a directory called databaseses, inside it, each database created by user has its own directory, inside that database directory are the files that represent the tables.
-Databases are stored as directories, while tables are stored as files.

 > _Example for a table called bar inside database foo_: /$HOME/My_Nano_mysql/databaseses/foo/bar